eddyfchc/iot-vizix-samples/README.md

 ## Materials

 - one arduino
-- one arduino ethernet shields
+- one arduino ethernet shield
 - one LDR sensor
 - one 10k ohm resistor